Guardnode protocol design¶

 The guardnode is configured to recognise when it receives two (or more) blocks (or block headers) on the client chain at the same block height with valid signatures.
 This is direct proof of a consensus fork - and should not happen under any circumstances (unlike in Bitcoin) if the block-signing keys are secure.
 Conflicting block signatures mean that the block-signing nodes have been compromised and that a potential double-spend attack is underway (e.g. with an attacker sending different blockchain histories to different network participants).
 If this happens, all users should cease transacting until the situation is investigated and resolved via a network wide upgrade, and so long as a single valid history is agreed up to the conflict point, the proof of ownership of client assets is assured.

-When a conflicting block is detected, the guardnode is configured to send an authenticated fraud proof to both the CBServices portal and third-party forums (e.g. mailing lists, Twitter etc.).
+When a conflicting block is detected, the guardnode sends an authenticated fraud proof to both the CBServices portal and third-party forums (e.g. mailing lists, Twitter etc.).
 The fraud-proof consists of two valid (i.e. signed with the client chain block-signing script) block-headers at the same block height.
 This fraud proof is signed with the ticket address key, and can then be independently verified by anyone as incontrovertible proof of chain consensus failure.

 Fig. 4: Illustration of the coordinator and guardnode interface connectivity and architecture.